-When security is enabled, the RAM is considered a secure memory resource and is not accessible through BDM or through code executing from non-secure memory.
-See Section 4.5.9, "Security", for a detailed description of the security feature.
+When security is enabled, the RAM is considered a secure memory resource and is not accessible through BDM or code executing from non-secure memory.
+See Section 4.6.9, "Security", for a detailed description of the security feature.

-4.5 FLASH and EEPROM
+4.6 FLASH and EEPROM

-The MC9S08EL32 Series and MC9S08SL16 Series includes FLASH and EEPROM memory intended primarily for program and data storage.
+MC9S08DZ128 Series devices include FLASH and EEPROM memory intended primarily for program and data storage.
 In-circuit programming allows the operating program and data to be loaded into FLASH and EEPROM, respectively, after final assembly of the application product.
 It is possible to program the arrays through the single-wire background debug interface.
 Because no special voltages are needed for erase and programming operations, in-application programming is also possible through other software-controlled communication paths.
-For a more detailed discussion of in-circuit and in-application programming, refer to the HCS08 Family Reference Manual, Volume I, Freescale Semiconductor document order number HCS08RMv1/D.
+For a more detailed discussion of in-circuit and in-application programming, refer to the HCS08 Family Reference Manual, Volume I, Freescale Semiconductor document order number HCS08RMv1.